 We believe that Labor is controlled by and has, foremost, the interests of the union movement at heart.
 The Liberal party on the other hand is closely involved with, what is often referred to as, the “big end of town”.

-It is acknowledged by both the Labor and Liberal parties that small and micro businesses are the main drivers of the economy; however, increasingly small and micro businesses feel that they do not have a voice and are hindered by red tape and oppressive regulations that make it difficult to survive particularly in the current economic climate.
+It is acknowledged by both the Labor and Liberal parties that small and micro businesses are the main drivers of the economy; however, increasingly small and micro businesses feel that they do not have a voice.

 Micro and small businesses are remarkably diverse and cover such enterprises as hairdressers, bottle shop owners, accountants, family run farms, coffee shop owners, local producers, franchisees… in fact the list is virtually endless.